New English Ballet Theatre is returning to the Peacock Theatre in London’s West End this week with new double bill The Four Seasons / Remembrance.

 First performed by New English Ballet Theatre in 2017 at Cheltenham Music Festival, The Four Seasons is being re-staged with dazzling costumes by performance designer and bespoke milliner April Dalton.

-In time to commemorate the centenary of The Armistice of 11th November 1918 comes world-renowned choreographer Wayne Eagling’s first creation for New English Ballet Theatre, Remembrance.
+In time to commemorate the centenary of the armistice of 11 November 1918 comes world-renowned choreographer Wayne Eagling’s first creation for New English Ballet Theatre, Remembrance.

 Based on the life of Dame Marie Rambert (a hugely influential figure of British, and international, ballet), Remembrance traces Rambert’s whirlwind romance with playwright Ashley Dukes.
 Notably, the ballet explores her anguish at their separation when Dukes is called back to the horrors of the battlefield.

-The ballet is set to Handel’s Ode for St Cecilia’s Day, which is being played live at The Peacock Theatre performances by The English Concert baroque orchestra.
+The ballet is set to Handel’s Ode for St Cecilia’s Day, which will be played live by the English Concert baroque orchestra.

-On Thursday 27th September, a special gala performance will be held in support of The Royal British Legion and New English Ballet Theatre.
-Hosted by New English Ballet Theatre patron Dame Darcey Bussell DBE, the evening includes a VIP reception, guest artists, live auction and, of course, the performance.
+A special gala performance will be held on Thursday 27 September in support of the Royal British Legion and New English Ballet Theatre.
+Hosted by New English Ballet Theatre patron Darcey Bussell, the evening includes a VIP reception, guest artists, a live auction and, of course, the performance.

-New English Ballet Theatre dances The Four Seasons / Remembrance at The Peacock Theatre from Thursday 27th September 2018 until Saturday 29th September 2018.
+New English Ballet Theatre dances The Four Seasons / Remembrance at the Peacock Theatre from Thursday 27 to Saturday 29 September 2018.

 Update 30 September 2018: Read my review of New English Ballet Theatre’s The Four Seasons / Remembrance.

 Georgina Butler is an editor, a dance writer and a ballet teacher.